-Add all of the rest of the ingredients.
+Stir in the chives, sage, oregano, parsley, thyme, garlic, and paprika.
 Cover the bowl and refrigerate it for 30 minutes to allow the flavors to blend.
 Reserve half of the marinade to baste the turkey while it is smoking.

 Place the turkey in the container that you'll marinate it in and pour on half of the mixture, ensuring it coats all parts of the turkey.
 Seal the bag or cover the container and refrigerate for up to 24 hours.
 You can marinate for as little as 8 to 12 hours.
 After 24 hours, there won't be any more flavor imparted.

 When ready to smoke, fill the cavity of the turkey with chopped apples, oranges, and sweet onions.

 Put the turkey in a pan on the grates.
 Smoke at 250 to 300 F until the internal temperature reaches 180 F. The time will depend on the size of your turkey or chicken.